Imhotep-Tech/imhotep_mail/README.md

 # Imhotep Mail

-This is a simple Python library for sending emails using Flask and Flask-Mail.
-It provides an easy way to configure and send emails from a Flask application.
+This is a simple Python library for sending emails.
+It provides an easy way to configure and send emails from any Python code.

 ## Installation